Helping students develop vocational skills

 Coffee Shop – Learn register skills, customer-service routines, following written order forms, multi-tasking, delivering items, restocking and taking inventory

 Office – Follow checklist to create behavioral aids, complete data entry routines, operate the copy machine and complete collating activities.

 Vending machine – Take inventory, fill machine and help manage stock

 Once students master basic vocational skills and work habits, they may work in a community job site with a job coach or at The Guild with maintenance and culinary staff.
 The Guild’s community-based work sites include the Waverley Oaks Athletic Club in Waltham, Revival Café and Kitchen and Gaining Ground, a non-profit organic farm in Concord.

 The Vocational Services staff works with many students on a one-to-one basis, practicing job skills, developing resumes, completing forms and other tasks.

 At the age of 14, students begin getting paid for completed work shifts.
 Students appreciate being compensated for their work, plus the payment provides the opportunity to teach money skills, banking and budgeting.
 Students meet regularly with Vocational Service staff members to determine how much money they are making, identify an item or items they may want to buy and travel to the location to purchase it.

-Knowing that some Guild students will work in community-based jobs after leaving The Guild, travel training becomes an important part of the work we do with and for your student.
-If safe and appropriate to do so, your student may eventually learn to walk or ride a bike to a nearby location.
-Guild students who are engaged in formal travel training experience all forms of public transportation – first with staff members, then being shadowed and then possibly independently.
+Because some students will work in community-based jobs after leaving The Guild, teaching safe travel is an important element of vocational training.
+If appropriate to do so, students may learn to walk to a nearby location for work.
+Other students will learn about traveling on public transportation – first with staff members, then being shadowed and then possibly independently.